© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Site of St John's Church is a scheduled monument protected by Historic England under reference 1005580.
 View the official record →

-Site of St John's Church is an ancient monument in Dorset consisting of the earthwork remains of a medieval parish church.
+Site of St John's Church is a scheduled ancient monument in Dorset marking the remains of a medieval parish church.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005580.

 Site of St John's Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005580.